 Under New York’s pure comparative negligence rule, there is no limit to how much liability you can share and still recover damages.
 You could be 90% responsible for the accident and still recover 10% of your total damages.
 Plaintiffs could share some liability even if they did not cause the accident.
 For example, a plaintiff who failed to seek medical attention until much later after the accident might be partially liable for the extent of their injuries.
 By waiting to get help from a doctor, the plaintiff would have allowed their injuries to worsen over time.
 A defendant does not want to pay for your medical bills when you were the one who caused to injuries to become so severe.

 If you believe you might be partly to blame for your accident or injuries, you can still recover some compensation to cover the costs of your damages.
 Our Long Island car accident lawyers are available to help.

 Call Our New York Car Accident Lawyers for Help

 If you were involved in a car accident, a personal injury lawsuit could help you cover the high costs connected with recovery and repairs.
 Our Staten Island car accident lawyers are here to help you in any way possible.
-Call (718) 841-0083 to schedule a free, confidential legal consultation at The Carrion Law Firm.
+Call (718) 841-0083 to schedule a free, confidential legal consultation with the Patchogue car accident lawyers at The Carrion Law Firm.